bukhsh/Smart-EV-Charging/README.md

-# EV Optimisation
+# Optimal charging scheduling of electric vehicles
-A collection of Python scripts to model optimal EV charging
+An optimisation fraemwork is developed that provides optimal charging scedule of the electric vehicles for a given time window.